iurii-m/Wi-Fi_gun/README.md

 ### Optimisation
 Macros also define optimisation goal - achieving the S11 not greater that the defined value.
 Experiments show that with the good initial settings on a defined frequency, the design can be well optimised in the required vicinity of that frequency.
+Results published here have all the dimentions rounded to 0.5 mm and thus are slightly worse that the optimisation result.

 #### Optimised for 2.3-2.5 GHz (in comparison with the default):